 Born in Athens in 1966.
-He studied painting at the Athens School of Fine Artsunder Dimitris Mytaras, Dimitris Koukos, Rena Papaspyrou, Zacharias Arvanitis and Marina Lambraki – Plaka, engraving under Thanassis Exarhopoulos and hagiography under Kostas Xynopoulos.
+He studied Painting at the Athens School of Fine Arts under Dimitris Mytaras, History of Art under Marina Lambraki-Plaka, Engraving under Thanassis Exarhopoulos and Haghiography under Kostantinos Xinopoulos.
 He graduated in 1990 with “Distinction”.
-In 1993 he was awarded a scholarship by the National Scholarship Foundation and followed post graduate studies in the De Vrije Akademie of The Hague, the Netherlands.
-Some of his paintings are displayed in the Piraeus University of Economics and the Vonitsa Museum, while others are included in the private collections of Vlassis Frysiras, Sotiris Felios and Kostas Kirkilitsis.
+With grants by the Greek State Scholarships Foundation and the Alexander Onassis Public Benefit Foundation he completed postgraduate studies in the De Vrije Academie of Hague, Netherlands (1995-1997).
+Works by him are displayed in the Piraeus University of Economics and the Vonitsa Museum, while others are included in the private collections of Vlassis Frissiras and Kostas Kirkilitsis.
+He lives and works in Athens.

 In his first solo exhibition, Aris Mertilis (b.
 1966) shows exclusively portraits.
-Skilfully descriptive, his paintings are detailed depictions of the face (with the background remaining insignificant or awkward), that he artistically analyses in cylindrical or spindlelike shapes, sometimes reminding of Lucian Freud, some others of the mouldings of Byzantine hagiography, some others of how the light was treated by the early Flemish painters, some others of the clinically detailed illustration of the comics.
-A weird painting approach, that raises questions through the hyper analytical iconography and evokes surrealism and imagination, with an uncertain outcome.
+Skilfully descriptive, his paintings are detailed depictions of the face (with the background remaining insignificant or awkward), that he artistically analyses in cylindrical or spindlelike shapes, reminding of Lucian Freud, of the mouldings of Byzantine haghiography, of how the light was treated by the early Flemish painters, and of the clinically detailed illustration of comics.
+A weird painting approach, that raises questions through the hyper analytical iconography and evokes surrealism and imagination, with an unforeseeable evolution.